conveyal/scenario-editor/docs/edit-scenario/modifications.md

 .. _modify_streets
 ### Modify Streets
-This modification allows you to assign new access and impedance properties to existing streets in your :term:`baseline network`.
+This modification allows you to assign new access and impedance properties to existing streets in your [baseline network](../glossary.md#baseline-network).
 Rather than selecting individual streets, it uses a polygon selection to apply the modification to all streets within the selected area.
 This is useful for applying changes to areas or corridors.
 As an example, you might use this to identify a neighborhood or corridor where traffic calming measures will be implemented and model this by reducing bicycle traffic stress and decreasing driving speeds or eliminating automotive access altogether.
 Similar to the Add Streets modification, properties are set at the level of the modification, and multiple areas can be specified.
 Thus, seperate modifications are needed to specify different types of areas.